News items from ISU Marketing and Communications

 The first event will be the screening of the human trafficking documentary “In Plain Sight” on Dec.
 5 at 6 p.m.
 The documentary will be followed by a roundtable discussion with law enforcement officials and representatives from Operation Underground Railroad.

 On Dec.
 6 at 4 p.m., Elizabeth Smart, a survivor of sexual assault and physical and emotional violence, will speak to the community about her experiences.
 Local victim assistance organizations, including Family Services Alliance, will be onsite to provide information and resources.
 There will also be a question and answer session and book signing following the presentation.
 The event is free and open to the public, but tickets must be reserved beforehand at isu.edu/cal.
 Attendees are encouraged to arrive at least 15 minutes prior to the event.

 On Dec.
 7 at 7:30 p.m., ISU students in dance and theatre will perform “Voices” with original choreography by artistic director Lenora Lee.
 The dialogue tells victim’s personal stories of domestic and sexual violence from around the world.
-Before the performance at 6:30 p.m., Christine Hart, a member of the United Nations Trust Fund to End Violence against Women, will give a presentation offering her insight to how to combat this issue locally.
+Before the performance at 6:30 p.m., Christine Hart, an international expert on women’s rights, will give a presentation offering her insight to how to combat this issue locally.
 Following the “Voices” performance, members of the Family Services Alliance and local social workers will be available to talk about issues raised in the performance and ask questions.